 Strength Train At Home With This Workout & Tips

 Strength training involves using resistance (weights) to promote healthy muscle development.
-And not only does it make you stronger, but doing it just once a week can boost your metabolism and reduce the negative effects of sitting all day.
+And not only does it make you stronger, but doing it just once a week can support a healthy metabolism and reduce the negative effects of sitting all day.

-But what if you don't belong to a gym, or you want to take advantage of your at-home workout space?
+But what if you want to take advantage of your at-home workout space?